 - Make sure that your rowing machine fits your body.
-Sometimes a small adjustment in the footplates or seating makes a big difference to performance and comfort.
+Sometimes a small adjustment in the footplates or seating makes a huge difference to performance and comfort.

 - Watch the level of the handlebar.
 It should remain constant.
 If you need to lift your hands over your knees at any point, then your technique needs refinement.

 - Keep your back straight but loose.
 Your back should only tilt between the “11:00” and “1:00” positions.
-Most rowing is actually done not with the upper body but with the legs.
+Most rowing is actually done with the legs, not the upper body.

 This video from WaterRower identifies common mistakes in rowing technique:

 Where else can you get help with rowing technique?
-Here are three suggestions.
+Here are three options:

 - Most indoor rower owner’s manuals illustrate how to use the machines properly.
 These manuals are easy to find online.
-You can follow any of our product reviews to the manufacturer’s website and find the free PDFs.
+You can follow any of our product reviews to the manufacturer’s website for the free PDFs.

-- Workout DVDs and online videos for rowing also typically begin with a focus on technique.
-Some of the most popular rowing videos are in the Indo Row series.
-You can click here to buy it through WaterRower.com.
+- Workout DVDs and online videos for rowing typically begin with a focus on technique.
+Some of the most popular rowing videos are the Indo Row series.
+You can buy it through WaterRower.com.
 DVDs are also included with purchase of a few rowing machines that we’ve reviewed, such as the home version of the WaterRower Signature.

-- For personalized advice you could visit a gym or hire a personal trainer.
-With a big budget you could get an Olympian consultation: People who buy the WaterRower Signature rower get feedback from rower Xeno Muller, who medaled in the Olympics (silver and gold) and now coaches crew.
+- For personalized advice you could always visit a gym or hire a personal trainer.
+If money is no object, you could even get an Olympian consultation.
+People who buy the WaterRower Signature rower get feedback from rower Xeno Muller, who medaled in the Olympics (silver and gold) and now coaches crew.

 Now that you know the correct technique, it’s time to warm up for rowing!

 Why warm up?
-A rowing warm up reduces your risk of injury and can help prevent muscle soreness.
-It literally warms up your body, gradually raising your body temperature as it increases blood flow to your muscles and readies your cardiovascular system for more intense action.
+A rowing warm up reduces the risk of injury and helps prevent muscle soreness.
+It literally warms up your body, gradually raising your body temperature by increasing blood flow to your muscles and readying your cardiovascular system for intense action.

 Safety Note: It might be wise to check with a doctor before starting any aerobic exercise.
-Some of the many situations in which this applies: if you have not exercised regularly in the past three months; if you have (or don’t know whether you have) a heart murmur; if your ankles swell (especially at night); and if you smoke or recently quit smoking.
-A more complete list is provided by the Mayo Clinic.
+Especially if you haven’t exercised regularly in the past three months, have a heart murmur, your ankles swell, or if you smoke or recently quit smoking.
+For more information of safety concerns related to rowing, consult the Mayo Clinic.

 Stretch Before Rowing

 Rowing workouts ideally begin with stretches.
-For how long should you stretch?
+But how long should you stretch?